weel/android-video-calling/README.md

 ## Login

-Now that we have our video call setup, we can now add the login.
+Now that we have our video call setup, we can add the login.

 Create the login.xml layout with a text edit and button.